Help Stop the Hunting Festival Crisis in South Bengal

-Because of sustained intervention, trapping has been challenged.
+Because of sustained intervention, such hunt fests have been challenged and curbed in several locations across West Bengal.
 But the threat returns each season.

 Featured Projects